Trysting tree: History

 Many trees have through their isolation, appearance or position been chosen as popular meeting places for young courting couples, soldiers called to gather at a distinctive venue prior to battle, etc. Many a romantic story features trysting trees, including the tales of Robin Hood and his merry men.
-In the 1845 version of the story, Maid Marion and Robin Hood are buried together under their "Trysting Tree".
+In the 1845 version of the story, Maid Marian and Robin Hood are buried together under their "Trysting Tree".
 Scott's Ivanhoe and Sir Arthur Conan Doyle's The White Company make several references to trysting trees.